n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 * **Cognitive** - Ability to modify a target's behavior with information - Based on the same foundations as Marketing or Propaganda.
 Not restricted to distribution of untruthful information or disiniformation, sometimes a target's behavior can be changed by supplying unknown truths.
 I highly suggest reading about Reflexive Control Theory to know more about the strategies that can be applied with these specific types of operations.
 Some examples are such as Guccifer 2.0, DCLeaks or the Shadow Brokers.

-These types of actions are not mutually exclusive, meaning overlaps of these types of activities is likely to happen.
+These types of actions are `not mutually exclusive`, meaning overlaps of these types of activities is likely to happen.
 Based on this information, we can build a high level theoretical overview of the capabilities and realistic outcomes of what can be achieved relying on operations in the fifth domain.

 <br/>